 | Continue.dev | VS Code / JetBrains / Vim extension | MIT | Free (BYOK) | Yes |

-| Kilo Code | VS Code extension | Apache 2.0 core | Free core; $28-$208+/mo with hosted services | Yes (BYOK) |
+| Kilo Code | VS Code extension | Apache 2.0 core | Free core; $74-$254+/mo with hosted services | Yes (BYOK) |

 | Roomote | Cloud agent (Slack / GitHub / Linear) | Commercial | TBD | No |

-| Bodega One | Standalone desktop IDE | Commercial | $79-$149 one-time | Yes (air-gap capable) |
+| Bodega One Code | Standalone desktop IDE | Commercial | Free / $39 one-time commercial | Yes (air-gap capable) |

 - Back up your API keys.
 Move them into a password manager if they are not already there.
 You will need them for whichever extension or IDE you pick next.

 - Pick your form factor.
 Staying in VS Code, go with Cline, Continue.dev, or Kilo Code.
-Leaving VS Code, go with Bodega One or Roomote.
+Leaving VS Code, go with Bodega One Code or Roomote.
 Do not try to pick the tool before you have picked the form factor.

 FAQ